 - IV fluids (see IV fluid therapy)

-- Parenteral analgesics: opioid analgesics are preferred.
+- Parenteral analgesics: Opioid analgesics are preferred.

-- Obtain consent for blood transfusion.
+- Obtain consent for blood transfusion and give emergent transfusion in suspected hemorrhagic shock.

 - Hemodynamically unstable patients: emergency exploratory surgery for hemostasis